lamashree/Project-2/README.md

 Click the following link to visit Cajarilla marketplace. <br>
 [Cajarilla online marketplace](https://cajarilla-marketplace.herokuapp.com/)
 ## Overview
 **Cajarilla Marketplace** is our online application.
-Our Team developed this app as our second Projet for our academy requirement for University of Washington coding Bootcamp course.
-This is **node js** appliaction. we used **Mysql** for database.
-By using **Cajarilla online marketplace** users can post items for sale with detail description of the product. user can view items that are currently for sale and place offers on items to purchase them.
+Our Team developed this app as our second Projet for our academy requirement for the University of Washington coding Bootcamp course.
+This is the **Node js** application. we used **Mysql** for the database.
+By using **Cajarilla online marketplace** users can post items for sale with a detailed description of the product.
+Users can view items that are currently for sale and place offers on items to purchase them.
 Users who post items can either accept or reject offers on their items.
 ## Installation
-Follow following steps for Installation of app in your local machine.
+Follow the following steps for the Installation of the app in your local machine.
 1. Go to <https://github.com/lamashree/Project-2>
-2. click on **clone or download** from the right side of the page. copy it.
+2. Click on **clone or download** from the right side of the page copy it.
 3. git clone Repo.
-4. change directory to the Repository.
+4. Change directory to the Repository.
 5. npm install and other dependencies
 6. Or click on the link at the first line of the page.
 ## Technologies Use.
 1. ### Font-end
 - HTML, handlebars, CSS.
 2. ### Back-end
 - **Node.js**
 - **NPM packages**